+The Advanced Diploma in Software Development is a practical, hands-on qualification ensuring that learners utilise the most up-to-date practices and current programming languages.
 This course is the first step towards becoming a software developer.
 It will provide the learners with the core software development skills along with the necessary knowledge for the design and development of software applications.
-The first year of this course will be common for all advanced diploma students.
-During the second year, students will focus on software development subjects such as: server side and client side scripting; database design and development; and mobile application development
+The first year of this course will be common for all learners following the Advanced Diploma.
+During the second year of studies learners will focus on Software Development subjects, such as: server side and client side scripting; database design and development; and mobile application development.